shoumikhin/StreamScanner/README.md

 42.times show:not_a_double
 ```

-And here's one of the ways to scan it with the `stream` declared above:
+And here's one of the ways to scan it with the `stream` just declared above:

 ```swift
 var number: Int?    = stream.read() //parse an integer at the current position in the stream